docktheboat/AcadianaPower/README.md

 **Project Overview:**
 > This is the backend of a full stack web application created in
-<br>Collaboration with a university team and CGI of Lafayette.
+<br>collaboration with a university team and CGI of Lafayette.

 **Project Description:**
 >This project represents a local utility service provider that produces real-time